Harshil-Kaneria/Unique-String-Generator/README.md

 - You Can Use this for multi-purpose like a one-time session, email verification, preuserid , activation code, and many more applications.

 ***
+## Notice

+- UniqueOTP and UniqueCharOTP function is recently added and this both function is not generate 99.9% Unique because of some limitation but you can use as OTP & 2FA Purpose.

+***
 ## Installation

 ```bash